diezfx/idlegame-frontend/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-- add equip item functionality
+- add more components
+    - arrive/go back component
+    - show distance to jobs